-This post is a list of 30+ countries and the rules around how long your passport must be valid for entry…
+This post is a list of 35+ countries and the rules around passport requirements for entry…

-A cautionary tale: Last year our friends (visitors from Hawkes Bay) were about to embark on a family holiday in Vanuatu and stayed with us in Auckland before their departure the next day.
+A cautionary tale: Last year our friends were about to embark on a family holiday from New Zealand to Vanuatu and stayed with us in Auckland before their departure the next day.
 They’d booked a deal on Expedia, entered the required details, got their tickets and arrived at ours bouncing with excitement, snorkels and masks, sun hats and sun screen all carefully packed.

-So to make sure the same fate doesn’t befall you, I have gathered together this list of 34 countries and added links for you to do any further investigation you might need to re how long your passport needs to be valid to visit…
+So to make sure the same fate doesn’t befall you, I have gathered together this list of 38 countries and added links for you to do any further investigation you might need regarding how long your passport needs to be valid to visit…

 Australia – valid for duration of stay.
 A visa is also required for passport holders from Britain, EU, Canada, USA.